Hike at a Glance

 While Canberra itself is easily accessible by car, reaching a specific trailhead on the Centenary Trail requires additional planning.
 Since the Centenary Trail is a 145-kilometre loop with numerous entry and exit points, the most convenient starting location depends on the chosen section you’d like to explore.
 For the most up-to-date information on trailhead locations and public transport options near them, it’s recommended to consult the official Canberra Parks and Recreation website.

-Closest towns to this walk: Belconnen, Fyshwick, Narrabundah, Queanbeyan, Weston Creek
+Nearby towns: Belconnen, Fyshwick, Narrabundah, Queanbeyan, Weston Creek

 About the region